simonmichael/hledger_site/src/beancount.md

 Things to watch out for:

-### Total costs, unbalanced transactions
+### Total costs

 bean-report converts `@@` total costs to `@` unit costs.
-This tends to create imprecise entries, causing hledger to complain that transactions are unbalanced.
+`@` costs are more standard and often more useful, eg when selling part of a lot.

-However, `@` costs are more standard and often more useful.
+But this conversion tends to create imprecise entries, causing hledger to complain that transactions are unbalanced.

-And there's an easy fix: declare a sensible display/balancing precision which hledger should use for each commodity.
+There's an easy fix: declare a sensible display/balancing precision which hledger should use for each commodity.
 To do that, in the converted file, add sample numbers to the [commodity directives](https://hledger.org/hledger.html#commodity-directive), using two decimal places or however many is appropriate.
 Eg, change:
 ```journal